Total lunar eclipse bathes moon in red glow

 During a lunar eclipse, the Moon turns red because the only sunlight reaching the Moon passes through Earth's atmosphere, Nasa said in a specially dedicated page on its website.

 "The more dust or clouds in Earth's atmosphere during the eclipse, the redder the Moon will appear.
-It's as if all the world's sunrises and sunsets are projected onto the Moon,"
+It's as if all the world's sunrises and sunsets are projected onto the Moon."